ruchita-daware/financial_doc_qa/README.md

 streamlit run app.py

-Upload a financial PDF.
+-Upload a financial PDF.
-Wait for embeddings to be created.
+-Wait for embeddings to be created.
-Ask questions about the document in the input box.
+-Ask questions about the document in the input box.
-Get LLM-powered answers instantly.
+-Get LLM-powered answers instantly.
-Example
+-Example:
-Enter your question: What is the revenue in 2024?
+-Enter your question: What is the revenue in 2024?
-Response: The revenue in 2024 is $5.6 million according to the uploaded PDF document.
+-Response: The revenue in 2024 is $5.6 million according to the uploaded PDF document.